soobinrho/dotfiles-personal/README.md

 sudo service sshd restart    # Fedora sudo service ssh restart    # Ubuntu

+# How to change the hostname.
+hostnamectl set-hostname newHostName

+# How to add a user.
+adduser soobinrho sudo

+# How to copy the authorized ssh pub key from root to new user.
+mkdir /home/soobinrho/.ssh
+cp ~/.ssh/authorized_keys /home/soobinrho/.ssh/
+chown -R soobinrho:soobinrho /home/soobinrho/.ssh

+# How to login to a different user.
+su - soobinrho

 # ---------------------------------------------------------------------
 # How I set up my client-side SSH configs.
 # Source: